 "Heritage Nortel Software" means the software that was acquired by Avaya as part of its purchase of the Nortel Enterprise Solutions Business in December 2009.
-The Heritage Nortel Software currently available for license from Avaya is the software contained within the list of Heritage Nortel Products located at http://support.avaya.com/Licenselnfo under the link "Heritage Nortel Products" or such successor site as designated by Avaya.
-For Heritage Nortel Software, Avaya grants You a license to use Heritage Nortel Software provided hereunder solely to the extent of the authorized activation or authorized usage level, solely for the purpose specified in the Documentation, and solely as embedded in, for execution on, or for communication with Avaya equipment.
+The Heritage Nortel Software is the software contained within the list of Heritage Nortel Products located at https://support.avaya.com/Licenselnfo under the link "Heritage Nortel Products" or such successor site as designated by Avaya.
+For Heritage Nortel Software, Avaya grants Customer a license to use Heritage Nortel Software provided hereunder solely to the extent of the authorized activation or authorized usage level, solely for the purpose specified in the Documentation, and solely as embedded in, for execution on, or for communication with Avaya equipment.
 Charges for Heritage Nortel Software may be based on extent of activation or use authorized as specified in an order or invoice.